LSBUGPG/1718/WeekTwo.md

 ## Student Lotto

-Write your name on the lolly stick.
+Write your name on a lolly stick.

+## Look ahead

 * Questions?
 Fears?
 Anxieties?
 * [Overview of the module](ModuleInformation)
 * Learning techniques
 * What can go wrong
-* Deprogramming
+* Introduction to programming
-* Assessment for Learning
-* GitHub
+* Programming exercise
 * Homework
-* Learning Outcomes

 ## Learning objectives